 It’s now time to place your bets.

 You will need to place three bets of equal value on the 1, 2 and 3 numbers in front of you at the table.

 All 3 bets are mandatory to get started in the game and will signify to the dealer that you are intending to play.

 Step 3 – Cards are dealt

-At the same time your cards are dealt to you, two community cards will be dealt which are face down.
+At the same time as your cards are dealt to you, two community cards will be dealt which stay face down.